VictorMarques98/tech-challenge-one/README.md

 #### `live preview`

-This project was deployed in vercel, you can check [here]("insert-link")
+This project was deployed in netflyx, you can check [here]("https://main--lovely-pika-94ee68.netlify.app/")

 ## 📂 Project Structure